 B.A.
 (First Class Hon.)
 Trinity College Dublin, 1986

 Henry Hamilton Hunter Memorial Prize, 1986

-Ms. McNamara serves on the Northern District of California’s Fee Review Committee for Criminal Justice Act cases.
-In 2002, she served as co-chair of the Lawyer Representatives for the Northern District of California to the Ninth Circuit Judicial Conference.
-In 2005, Ms. McNamara chaired the Judiciary Committee of the Bar Association of San Francisco and in 2007 became the representative for Criminal Justice Act lawyers for the Northern District of California.
-In 2011, she served on the Merit Selection Panel to choose two magistrate judges for the Northern District of California.
-After law school, Ms. McNamara served as a law clerk to the Hon.
+Mary serves as President of the Bar Association of San Francisco for the year 2022, which is the 150th anniversary of its founding.
+She is a member of the Legal Committee of the ACLU, Northern California, and is a board member of the Federal Bar Association.
+She is the Criminal Justice Act (CJA) Panel Attorney District Representative for the Northern District of California and is a member of the national Defender Services Advisory Group to the Defender Services Office of the U.S. Courts.
+She has served as co-chair of the Lawyer Representatives for the Northern District of California to the Ninth Circuit Judicial Conference, has chaired the Judiciary Committee of the Bar Association of San Francisco and served on the Merit Selection Panel to choose two magistrate judges for the Northern District of California.
+After law school, Mary served as a law clerk to the Hon.
 Thomas Gibbs Gee of the United States Court of Appeals for the Fifth Circuit.